Singapore Management University: School of Economics

 The School of Economics was established in July 2002 as part of the then School of Economics and Social Sciences (SESS).
+The SOE has a total of 51 full-time faculty with extensive experience from around the world.
 As of now, the SOE offers the Bachelor of Science (Economics) as well as Master of Science programmes in Economics and Applied Economics.
 In 2007, the School also introduced a PhD in Economics programme.

 School of Computing and Information Systems

 The School of Computing and Information Systems (SCIS) was first formed as the School of Information Systems (SIS) with the aid of Carnegie Mellon University (CMU).

-In 2021, the school was rebranded as the School of Computing and Information Systems to reflect the larger focus on computer science, intensive programming and technology development in its offerings.
+In 2021, the school was rebranded as the School of Computing and Information Systems to reflect the larger focus on computing and software development in its offerings.
 Currently, the school offers four undergraduate degrees: Information Systems, Computer Science, Computing & Law, and Software Engineering.
-The newest BSc (Software Engineering) degree is SMU's first SkillsFuture Work-Study degree.

 In addition to its bachelor's degrees, SCIS also offers the Master of Science in Computer Science, Master of Philosophy in Information Systems, Master of IT in Business, the PhD in Information Systems/Computer Science and Doctor of Engineering (D.Eng.) programmes.